Go-Ride-Share/.github/profile/readme.md

    - In device manager, click "Play" to start an emulator (tip: if this doesn’t work, try cold booting)
 - Install Flutter
    - Tip for mac with Homebrew, Run: `brew install --cask flutter`
-- In your terminal/command prompt, navigate to mobile-client and run ‘flutter run’
+- in terminal navigate navigate to mobile-client and run ‘flutter run’

 ```
 REACT_APP_API_AUTH_URL=http://localhost:7071/api